dustinrhollar/portfolio/ECS/README.md

 ## About

 The project is an experimental architecture for a generic Entity Component System.
-A user can register custom component and systems at compile time and determine how each system updates its components.
+A user can register custom components and systems at compile time and determine how each system updates its components.

 The goal of this project is to separate entity data into compartmentalized containers.
 Imagine a large entity struct, containing information for:
 - Health